-- Getting into Graduate School in the Sciences: Preparations Start Freshman Year
+- Getting into Graduate School: Preparations Start Freshman Year

 - Benefits of Obtaining a Secondary Teaching Licensure

 Over the years, much research has been done on the effectiveness of learning communities.
 Here are just some of the benefits seen by existing UNCW Learning Communities:

 - Students create their own supportive peer networks that extend beyond the classroom.

 - Students become more involved in both in-class and out-of-class activities.

 - Students spent more time and effort on academic and other educationally-related activities.

 - Students tend to earn higher grades.

 - Students report feeling more connected to their Learning Community professors and the UNCW campus.